 How subscriptions conquered our world (and why we let them)

-Or: how we came to treat ourselves instead of think for ourselves.
-And why that’s okay.
+Or, how we came to treat ourselves and not think for ourselves

 Enough has been written about the subscription economy.

 In the last five years, the subscription economy has been growing 200% a year.
 We all heard about Dollar Shave Club’s recent billion-dollar buyout.
 And the internet, from tech and business journalism to company blogs, is rife with analysis of how subscription services are changing not only business models but entire industries.

 There’s now a subscription to serve nearly every need of nearly any lifestyle.
 It’s not just Stitchfix and Netflix anymore, not just razors and makeup.
 It’s weekly groceries and meal plans, laundry, yoga, tickets to see your favorite bands, online education, medical care and mental health counseling — plus thousands of niche interests in between.
 Check out My Subscription Addiction.

 But no one is talking about the subscribers.

 What about today’s consumers is making this mass disruption possible?
 How and why is this age of consumers so hooked on subscription services?
 I investigated this question, as a professional in the subscription economy (SaaS, specifically) as well as a millennial who is (at least somewhat) in touch with the trends of her generation.
 Tired stereotypes of millennials nudged me along at first.

 It’s a good Tweet, I admit.
 But rather than assume this generation — the 92 million people born from 1980–2000, the largest generation in American history — is full of lazy folks, I evaluated characteristics of millennials against popular culture and consumer behavior.